web3os-org/kernel/README.md

 To run a web3os script: `sh /path/to/script.sh`

-- Or from an app: `window.kernel.executeScript('/path/to/script.sh')`
+- Or from an app: `globalThis.kernel.executeScript('/path/to/script.sh')`

 To run a Javascript script: `eval /path/to/script.js`

-- Or from an app: `window.kernel.execute('eval /path/to/script.js')`
+- Or from an app: `globalThis.kernel.execute('eval /path/to/script.js')`

 </details>